Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction

 Journal: Nano Energy

-Instruments used: IEST SPFT-2000 Single Particle Mechanical Properties Test System
+IEST SPFT-2000 Single Particle Mechanical Properties Test System used in this research

-2. Challenges for Li-rich Mn-based Cathode Redox Couples and Lattice Oxygen
+1. Challenges for Li-Rich Mn-Based Cathode Redox Couples and Lattice Oxygen

 A recent study from Xiamen University, led by Professors Peng Dongliang, Lin Jie, and Zhang Yinggan, presents an innovative solution.
 Inspired by high-voltage polyanionic cathodes, the team developed an “in-situ surface reconstruction” strategy involving near-surface co-doping and coating.
 This approach successfully tailors the redox couples and enhances the structural stability of LLOs.
-The research results were published in the international academic journal Nano Energy under the title “Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction for High-Performance Lithium-Ion Batteries“.
+The research results were published in Nano Energy under the title “Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction for High-Performance Lithium-Ion Batteries.”

-3. Design concept: In-situ Surface Reconstruction To Tailor Redox Couples
+2. Design Concept: In-Situ Surface Reconstruction to Tailor Redox Couples

 The reported strategy uses near-surface co-doping (Ni²⁺ and PO₄³⁻) plus formation of an amorphous Li₃PO₄ surface layer (denoted LLO-NP@LPO).
-DFT calculations indicate that introducing Ni²⁺ and PO₄³⁻ shifts TM-3d/O-2p bands to lower energies: the TM-3d–O-2p center moves (example: from 4.556 eV to 4.028 eV) while nonbonding O-2p states shift markedly (0.065 eV → −1.287 eV).
+DFT calculations indicate that introducing Ni²⁺ and PO₄³⁻ shifts TM-3d/O-2p bands to lower energies: the TM-3d–O-2p center moves from 4.556 eV to 4.028 eV, while nonbonding O-2p states shift markedly (0.065 eV → −1.287 eV).
 This band lowering raises the oxidation potential for lattice oxygen and reduces the reactivity of nonbonding O-2p orbitals, increasing oxygen redox reversibility.
-Notably, the O-2p nonbonding shift (≈1.352 eV) exceeds the TM-3d–O-2p shift (≈0.528 eV), indicating greater stabilization of oxygen states and enhanced overlap between O-2p nonbonding orbitals and TM orbitals—factors that favor reversible oxygen redox.
+Notably, the O-2p nonbonding shift (≈1.352 eV) exceeds the TM-3d–O-2p shift (≈0.528 eV), indicating greater stabilization of oxygen states and enhanced overlap between O-2p nonbonding orbitals and TM orbitals — factors that favor reversible oxygen redox.

 Figure 1. (a) Schematic diagram of molecular orbital energy levels for transition metal 3d orbitals and oxygen 2p orbitals. (b) Energy level diagrams of Ni3+/2+/Co3+/2+ redox pairs in olivine LiMPO4 anode and ternary NCM anode. (c, e) State density maps of O 2p states and TM 3d orbitals in PLLO and LLO-NP@LPO obtained by DFT calculations. (d, f) Electronic structure maps based on the state density maps and schematic diagrams of the two crystal structures used for the calculations.

-Figure 2. (a) SEM and EDS maps of LLO-NP@LPO. (b, c) XPS maps of Ni 2p and P 2p. (d) XRD Rietveld refinement results of PLLO and LLO-NP@LPO. (e, f) HR-TEM images of LLO-NP@LPO and (g) HR-TEM images of PLLO. (h, j) Enlarged HR-TEM images of regions 1-2 in Fig. (e) and the corresponding Fourier transform (FFT) images in Figs. (i, k). (l) Magnified HR-TEM image of region 3 in Fig. (e). (m) Schematic representation of the near-surface crystal structure of LLO-NP@LPO after in situ surface reconstruction.
+Figure 2. (a) SEM and EDS maps of LLO-NP@LPO. (b, c) XPS maps of Ni 2p and P 2p. (d) XRD Rietveld refinement of PLLO and LLO-NP@LPO. (e–g) HR-TEM images of LLO-NP@LPO and PLLO. (h–k) Enlarged HR-TEM and FFT images of surface regions. (l) Magnified near-surface region. (m) Schematic of the near-surface crystal structure after in-situ surface reconstruction.

-4. Structural and Compositional Evidence of Near-surface Reconstruction
+3. Structural and Compositional Evidence of Near-Surface Reconstruction

 Microscopy and spectroscopy confirm the designed near-surface changes and coating: